Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Waikerie, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Waikerie has recorded approximately six residential properties granted approval each year over the past five financial years ending 30 June 2021.
-This totals an estimated thirty homes.
-So far in the financial year 2026 (FY-26), two approvals have been recorded as of the latest available data.
+Waikerie has recorded approximately 6 residential properties granted approval each year over the past 5 financial years ending FY26.
+This totals an estimated 30 homes.
+As of FY26, 2 approvals have been recorded.

 Frequently Asked Questions - Development